Distrobonet/NewSimulator/README.txt

-To run the location_driver, do the following in this order:
+To run the NewSimulator, do the following in this order:

-rosrun Simulator Simulator
+rosrun NewSimulator Simulator
 rosrun stage stageros `rospack find stage_controllers`/world/distrobo-world-7-robots.world roslaunch Simulator simulation.launch